kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Camera_Power_Signoff.md

 Added items to the Bill of Materials.

-**03/03/2023**
+**03/07/2023**

 Updated Big Picture section to better reflect the purpose of detail design.

-Revised the constraints sections for readability.
+Revised the constraints sections to better reflect what needs to be analyzed.

-Reorganized analysis section for readability and included electrical analysis.
+Updated buildable schematic to reflect changes in components.

+Updated Analysis section to be more concise.

 Updated Bill of Materials.

-Added more references.
+Revised references.